godotengine/godot-docs/tutorials/physics/using_jolt_physics.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Jolt does not currently support any interactions between :ref:`class_SoftBody3D`
-and :ref:`class_Area3D`, such as overlap events, or the wind properties found on
+and :ref:`class_Area3D`, such as the wind and gravity properties found on
 :ref:`class_Area3D`.

 WorldBoundaryShape3D